duolingo/pre-commit-hooks/README.md

 - [ClangFormat](https://clang.llvm.org/docs/ClangFormat.html) v5.0.1 for Protobuf
 - [SVGO](https://github.com/svg/svgo) v1.3.0 for SVG

+We run this hook on developer workstations and enforce it in CI for all production repos at Duolingo.

 ## Usage

 Repo maintainers can declare this hook in `.pre-commit-config.yaml`: